OseasSon/weather-MCP-server/README.md

 # Weather MCP Server for Intercom

-Custom Model Context Protocol (MCP) server that integrates weather tools with Intercom for enhanced customer support.
+Custom Model Context Protocol (MCP) server that integrates weather tools with Intercom.

-## 🎯 For Solutions Engineers
+## 🎯 What This Is

-This project demonstrates custom MCP server integration with Intercom, perfect for:
+This project demonstrates how to build a custom MCP server that integrates with Intercom.
+Use it as a template for:
+- **Learning MCP development** with real-world examples
+- **Building your own tools** by replacing weather APIs with your data sources
 - **Product demos** showing MCP capabilities
-- **Customer proof-of-concepts** for weather-related businesses
-- **Technical demonstrations** of Intercom's extensibility

 ## 🚀 Quick Start